Meeds-io/meeds/README.md

 How to launch ?
 ---------------

-From the top level directory of the project oou can launch the server you just generated with :
+From the top level directory of the project you can launch the server you just generated with :

     plf-community-tomcat-standalone/target/meeds-community-<<CURRENT_VERSION>>/meeds-community-<<CURRENT_VERSION>>/start_eXo.(sh|bat)